 - 1/3 cup rainbow sprinkles

-In a large bowl combine brown sugar and butter.
+- In a large bowl combine the butter and brown sugar.
 Beat in the egg and vanilla extract until mixture is smooth.

-Add flour and salt and gently mix until incorporated.
-Slowly stir in the chocolate chips and sprinkles.
+- Add flour and salt and gently stir until incorporated.
+Fold in the white chocolate chips and sprinkles.

 - Spoon the dough into the baking pan, spreading it into an even layer.